DLegit03/Active-Directory-Gap-Analysis/README.md

 ## Tools Used for Assessment and Evidence Collection

 PingCastle was used for the initial security posture assessment.
 Along with overall risk, the tool isolated key misconfigurations, the risks associated with them, supporting documentation, and remediation recommendations.
 Microsoft Policy Analyzer was used to directly compare the domain Group Policy Objects (GPOs) with an established baseline (downloaded via Microsoft Security Compliance Toolkit 1.0).
+Active Directory Domain Services, Group Policy Management, and Wazuh were also used.

+#### Frameworks
+- NIST CSF 2.0
+- NIST SP 800-53 Rev. 5